 Additionally, other seasonal factors like excessive heat, & freezing temperatures have led to further assumptions that albino redwoods may not have adequate coping mechanisms for extreme weather conditions.

 With the culmination of the above, albino redwoods are indeed in a precarious position and must find a balance to survive.
 These disadvantages alone, make researchers question how these anomalies of nature can survive in an environment where the deck seems stacked against them.
 But are albino redwoods truly fragile mutations or robust warriors?
-Some may indeed exhibit poor stomatal control, but are they really at the mercy of the weather or is there another factor at play pointing to albino redwood mortality?
-What advantages do the healthy appearing albino redwoods have over their counterparts and what can their life cycles tell us about the overall health of the redwood forests?
+Some may indeed exhibit poor stomatal control, but are they really at the mercy of the weather, or is there another factor at play pointing to albino redwood mortality?
+What advantages do healthy-appearing albino redwoods have over their counterparts and what can their life cycles tell us about the overall health of the redwood forests?
 These questions may seem daunting as if one was to begin tackling a 10,000-piece jigsaw puzzle.
-It seems current research is only now starting to wrap around the outer edges to the mystery.
+It seems current research is only now starting to piece together the outer edges of the mystery.

 Cotati Tree Chimeric Albino redwood illustrating various mosaic patterns seen within these mutations.

-In order to start putting the pieces into place, several key questions needed to be asked and formed into a hypothesis.
+To start putting the pieces into place, several key questions need to be asked and formed into a hypothesis.

-Are albino redwoods fragile due physiological, ecological, or environmental causes?
+Are albino redwoods fragile due to physiological, ecological, or environmental causes?